zomars/lab/content/posts/2021/efficient-code-review/efficient-code-review.md

 ---
-title: 'Efficient Code Review'
+title: Efficient Code Review
 date: 2021-07-02T10:00:00-07:00
-tags: ['tech', 'devflow', 'workflow']
+tags: [tech, devflow, workflow]
-coverImage: './cover.png'
+coverImage: ./cover.png
 description: >-
   What makes for a good code review.
 What to expect from it and how to organize the process so that both: contributor and the reviewer benefit from it.
 Top-down reviewing approach.